haoyi-duan/haoyi-duan.github.io/_pages/about.md

 ## **News & Facts**

+- 09/2023 📖 Our paper **Cross-modal Prompts: Adapting Large Pre-trained Models for Audio-Visual Downstream Tasks** is accepted by NeurIPS' 2023!
-* 09/2023 🌲 Arrived @ Stanford and began my journey!
+- 09/2023 🌲 Arrived @ Stanford and began my journey!

 * 07/2023 📖 Our paper **[Time as Prompt for A Geography-aware Next Location Recommendation Framework](https://arxiv.org/abs/2304.04151)** is accepted by CIKM' 2023!
 * 07/2023 📖 Our paper **LaPE: Layer-adaptive Position Embedding for Vision Transformers with Independent Layer Normalization** is accepted by ICCV' 2023!
 * 06/2023 🎓 Graduated and received B.Eng. degree from ZJU!